department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 ## VET TEC training providers

-To see the list of VA-approved training providers, go to the [GI Bill Comparison Tool](https://www.va.gov/gi-bill-comparison-tool/search?vetTecProvider=true).
+To see the list of VA-approved VET TEC training providers, go to the [GI Bill Comparison Tool](https://www.va.gov/gi-bill-comparison-tool/).

 A provider is considered "preferred" if the training facility agrees to refund tuition and fees if a student doesn't find meaningful employment within 180 days of completing the program.